Doxycycline (By mouth)

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how doxycycline works.
+- Some medicines can affect how doxycycline works.
 Tell your doctor if you are using any of the following:

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
 Birth control pills may not work as well when used with this medicine.
 Use a second form of birth control to keep from getting pregnant.